ex0-tekk/Diabolist-VR/README.md

 ---

-With SteamVR, **I Highly Recommend** using **[The Sharper Eye mod](https://www.nexusmods.com/skyrimspecialedition/mods/46999/)** with or without TAA, this mod needs to be downloaded manually and simply unziped and placed inside of the main SkyrimVR folder, It includes the preset, the required shader and a custom VR-enabled Reshade build, additionally, these are the settings I use for a relatively sharp image without TAA for BEST overall performance, there is also performance mode available on the bottom right corner, click HOME on your keyboard to open and close this window, it will be visible on your desktop VR screen when clicking the HOME Button.
+With SteamVR, **I Highly Recommend** using **[The Sharper Eye mod](https://www.nexusmods.com/skyrimspecialedition/mods/46999/)** with or without TAA, this mod needs to be downloaded manually and simply unziped and placed inside of the main SkyrimVR folder, It includes the preset, the required shader and a custom VR-enabled Reshade build, additionally, these are the settings **I use for a relatively sharp image without TAA for BEST overall performance**, there is also performance mode available on the bottom right corner but it really is not needed, my settings are on par with PErsomance mode, but, Click it if you want to experiment, **to Enable this windoe below**, **click HOME on your keyboard** to open and close this window, it will be visible on your desktop VR screen when clicking the HOME Button.

 ![Sharper Eye Settings](https://user-images.githubusercontent.com/78007822/168633499-93cde32b-afc2-41d3-a74d-74e1c469f374.png)